People

 College

-I am a Departmental Lecturer in International Relations at the DPIR, in association with St Hilda's College.
-Previously, I was a Max Weber Fellow and Part-Time (Assistant) Professor of Qualitative Methods in the Department of Politics and International Relations at the European University Institute.
+I am a Postdoctoral Research Fellow at All Souls College.
+Previously I was a Departmental Lecturer in International Relations at the DPIR, in association with St Hilda's College.
+Before that, I was a Max Weber Fellow and Part-Time (Assistant) Professor of Qualitative Methods in the Department of Politics and International Relations at the European University Institute.
 I earned my DPhil and MSc at the University of Oxford’s Refugee Studies Centre and my BSc at Cornell University.

 I have held visiting research fellowships at the Hertie School (Centre for International Security) in Berlin, and at the Universidad de los Andes in Bogotá, and have worked for the United Nations, in the Executive Office of the Secretary-General, as well as for human rights organisations in Washington DC and Buenos Aires.